 Authentication Service

-The Authentication service enables you to manage authentication tokens for running API commands.
+The Authentication service enables you to manage authentication tokens with the following API commands:

 authentication token::create